-- (ii) The Funds may release top ten holdings on a monthly basis via the Funds' website and/or written communication generally within 10 days of - (iii) For Matthews Asia Dividend Fund, Matthews Emerging Markets Small Companies Fund, Matthews Emerging Markets Sustainable Future Fund, and Matthews India Fund, preliminary holdings may be released on a quarterly basis 30 days after quarter end, and final holdings may be released on a quarterly basis 60 days after quarter end, via the Funds' website and/or written communication.
-For the remaining Funds, preliminary holdings may be released on a monthly basis 30 days after month end, and final holdings may be released on a monthly basis 60 days after month end, via the Funds' website and/or written communication. - (iv) BNY Mellon may send portfolio holdings to nationally recognized rating agencies via electronic transmission on a monthly or other periodic basis as requested. - (v) The Funds and the Service Providers may disclose the Funds' portfolio security holdings in advance of general release and without delay to parties with which the Funds have ongoing arrangements to make this information available.
-Those parties receive such disclosure in connection with their day-to-day operations and management of the Funds and include the Funds' custodian bank, Brown Brothers Harriman & Co.; Fund accountant, The Bank of New York Mellon; independent registered public accounting firm, PricewaterhouseCoopers LLP; pricing service providers, ICE Data Services and Refinitiv; liquidity risk management service provider, Risk Metrics Solutions, LLC; financial printer, Donnelley Financial Solutions; legal counsel, Paul Hastings LLP and Sullivan & Worcester LLP; and proxy voting services.
+- (ii) The Funds and the Service Providers may disclose the Funds' portfolio security holdings in advance of general release and without delay to parties with which the Funds have ongoing arrangements to make this information available.
+Those parties receive such disclosure in connection with their day-to-day operations and management of the Funds and include the Funds' custodian bank, BNY Mellon; Fund accountant, BNY Mellon; independent registered public accounting firm, PricewaterhouseCoopers LLP; pricing service providers, ICE Data Services and Refinitiv; liquidity risk management service provider, Risk Metrics Solutions, LLC; financial printer, Donnelley Financial Solutions; legal counsel, Paul Hastings LLP and Sullivan & Worcester LLP; and proxy voting services.
 The Funds also may disclose their portfolio security holdings to third parties in connection with their on-going efforts to analyze their trading activity, and in connection with their periodic reviews of the performance of existing fund agents and advisors or the retention of new agents and advisors.
 Specifically, these parties include Bloomberg Finance L.P., FactSet Research Systems Inc., Investment Company Institute, and ACA Compliance Group.
-Neither the Funds nor Matthews receive any compensation or other consideration in connection with any of these disclosure arrangements. - (vi) The Funds may disclose the Fund's portfolio holdings on a confidential basis to other selected third parties only with the prior consent of a member of Matthews' Compliance Department who is Director level or above ("Compliance") and when the Funds have a legitimate business purpose for doing so.
+Neither the Funds nor Matthews receive any compensation or other consideration in connection with any of these disclosure arrangements. - (iii) The Funds may disclose the Fund's portfolio holdings on a confidential basis to other selected third parties only with the prior consent of a member of Matthews' Compliance Department who is Director level or above ("Compliance") and when the Funds have a legitimate business purpose for doing so.
 Examples of legitimate business purposes in which selective disclosure of the Funds' portfolio securities may be appropriate include disclosure for due diligence purposes to an investment advisor that is in merger or acquisition talks with Matthews; disclosure to a newly hired investment advisor or sub-advisor prior to them commencing their duties; and disclosure to a rating or ranking organization.
 In accordance with the Policies, third parties are required to keep confidential any information disclosed to them in accordance with the terms and conditions in non-disclosure agreements and/or confidential agreements, and no compensation may be received by the Funds, a Service Provider or any affiliate in connection with disclosure of such information.
-Such selected disclosure of portfolio holdings will be reported to the Board of Trustees at its next regular meeting, and such report should state the business purpose of the disclosure. - (vii) As required by the federal securities laws, including the 1940 Act, the Funds will disclose their portfolio holdings in their applicable regulatory filings, including shareholder reports, Form N-PORT, Form N-CSR or such other filings, reports or disclosure documents as the applicable regulatory authorities may require. - (viii) The month-end total net assets of each Fund may be made available on or after the fifth business day following the end of each calendar month by releasing the information via the Funds' website.
-Such information may also be released to other third parties, e.g. Morningstar, a day after the information is released on the Funds' website.
+Such selected disclosure of portfolio holdings will be reported to the Board of Trustees at its next regular meeting, and such report should state the business purpose of the disclosure. - (iv) As required by the federal securities laws, including the 1940 Act, the Funds will disclose their portfolio holdings in their applicable regulatory filings, including shareholder reports, Form N-PORT, Form N-CSR or such other filings, reports or disclosure documents as the applicable regulatory authorities may require. - (v) The Funds make available on each Business Day, prior to the opening of business on the listing exchange, through the National Securities Clearing Corporation ("NSCC"), the list of basket securities and the amount of cash, as applicable, for the issuance and redemption of creation units.
+The Fund's investment adviser may also provide certain portfolio holdings information to Authorized Participants and other institutional market participants in connection with the day-to-day operations of the Fund, including evaluating custom baskets and to the Fund's primary listing exchange in connection with meeting exchange listing standards.